 Identify media or technology:

-Which type of product (or combination of products) will produce the water you need (bottle, gravity feed system, etc).
-Once this is decided focus on products using this technology or media combination and making claims to remove the contaminants you have identified.
+Which type of product (or combination of products) will produce the water you need (bottle, gravity feed system, etc)?
+Once this is decided, focus on products using this technology or media combination that have the ability to remove the contaminants you have identified.

 Verify application given its operating parameters: